vlogi22/AAMS/README.md

   $ python main.py

     flags:
-      episodes: number of episodes to execute.
+      - episodes: number of episodes to execute.
-      image: The file name of final plot.
+      - image: The file name of final plot.
 The path is always "/model".
-      agents: number of agents.
+      - agents: number of agents.
-      foods: number of foods.
+      - foods: number of foods.
-      save: the model to save.
-The default name is "model.pth".
+      - save: the model to save.
-      load: the model to load.
-The default name is "model.pth".
+      - load: the model to load.
-      train: flag to control if it will train or just test.
+      - train: flag to control if it will train or just test.

 3. Preview